 Mexico's Growing Economy

-Mexico's neighbor to the north may be the focus of most investors, but the country's economy is actually the 11th largest in the world by purchasing power parity (PPP).
-Given this proximity to the United States, the country tends to react more to U.S. events than those of Latin American countries south of its borders, creating an interesting dynamic for international investors.
+Given Mexico's proximity to the United States, the country tends to react more to U.S. events than those of Latin American countries south of its borders, creating an interesting dynamic for international investors.

-Compared to most developed countries, Mexico's economy is heavily export-based with 31.5% of its gross domestic product (GDP) from industry and 59.8% from services, as of 2015.
-Meanwhile, the OEDC and the WTO both rank Mexican workers as the hardest working in the world in terms of annual hours worked and profitability per man-hour.
+Compared to most developed countries, Mexico's economy is heavily export-based with 39.29% of its gross domestic product (GDP) from goods and services, as of 2018.
+Meanwhile, the OEDC ranked Mexican workers as the hardest working in the world in terms of annual hours worked.

 Investing in Mexico with ETFs & ADRs

 The easiest way to invest in Mexico is with exchange-traded funds (ETFs) that hold a diverse portfolio of securities and trade on a U.S. stock exchange.
-With a net asset value of over $1.5 billion, the iShares MSCI Mexico Investable Market Index Fund (NYSE: EWW) is the most popular ETF in the U.S., holding over 60 different Mexican securities in its portfolio.
+With a net asset value of over $1.1 billion, the iShares MSCI Mexico Investable Market Index Fund (NYSE: EWW) is the most popular ETF in the U.S.

 Investors looking for more direct exposure may also want to consider American Depository Receipts (ADRs), which are U.S. traded securities that track foreign stocks.
 Since these trade on U.S. exchanges, investors do not need to deal with foreign brokerage accounts, but they still may need to consider foreign taxes and relatively low liquidity in some cases.